 Other teachers and friends who have generously shared their knowledge with us include Grand Master Chung-Jen Chang of Taiwan, Zhang Yu-Fei, a senior disciple of China's most famous living Chen Tai Chi Chuan master, Feng Zhi-Qiang, and Liu Yuzeng, a member of China's National Martial Arts Hall of Fame and disciple of both the Shaolin and Wudang temples in China.

 The Tai Chi and Meditation Centres are operated by the Taoist and Buddhist Meditation Centre, a non-profit organization.

-The Founder and Chief Instructor of the Tai Chi & Meditation Centre is Shifu Andy James (Wu Andao), who in 1984 gave up a career as a chartered accountant to teach fulltime.
+The Founder of the Tai Chi & Meditation Centre is Shifu Andy James (Wu Andao), who in 1984 gave up a career as a chartered accountant to teach fulltime.